joao-r-santos/Python-Random-Walks/README.md

 # Python-Random-Walks

-Random notebooks and scripts illustrating different aspects of python and its packages
+A collection of several notebooks and scripts illustrating different aspects of python and its packages.